Filled with charm and character, this 18th century farm building has been transformed into a quirky and cosy hideaway for one or two.

 Family holidays, reunions and honeymoons kindle priceless moments that deserve preserving.Find Out More

 - One dog is welcome with a charge of £25 per dog.
+An additional dog will be considered upon request.

 - Typical arrival day: TBC